 Some research using data from medical records — such as retrospective record reviews — can be done without having contact with subjects.
 The IRB review process depends on the level of risk to subjects’ privacy posed by the type and extent of PHI associated with the dataset.

 Below is a brief description of the level of review that may be required.
 See the Levels of Review page for important details and restrictions.

 In order for your record review research to qualify as exempt (category 4), you can have access to records that include identifiers — such as name or date of birth — but you cannot record this information, even temporarily, while extracting the data you need.
-All of the data must be existing, which means that it was collected prior to the research for a purpose other than the proposed research.
 Learn more here.

 Retrospective and some prospective research that involves reviewing existing medical records may qualify for expedited review (category 5).
 The study must be minimal risk.
 Learn more here.